Penn State will play six matches throughout the season

 Her 2011 team was a dominant force, winning 21 of 26 matches, while out-scoring opponents 70-24.
 The Nittany Lions were 10-1-0 in Big Ten action and posted the seventh undefeated season at Jeffrey Field (9-0).
 Walsh helped guide the Lions to their 14th-straight Big Ten title and a spot to the NCAA Sweet Sixteen for the first time since 2007.

-With Walsh's guidance, sophomore Maya Hayes became the nation's most prolific scorer in soccer in 2011.
-Hayes was a finalist for the M.A.C.
+With Walsh's guidance, sophomore Maya Hayes became the nation's most prolific scorer in soccer in 2011 and was a finalist for the M.A.C.
 Hermann Trophy.
-Hayes led the nation with 31 goals and 70 points.
-The sophomore phenom broke single-season record at Penn State for goals and points.
+Hayes led the nation with 31 goals and 70 points, breaking the Penn State single-season record for points.

-During the 2010 season, Walsh's young club made a remarkable turnaround mid-season, overcoming a two-game deficit in the league standings over the final weeks to capture a share of a record-breaking 13th straight Big Ten title.
+During the 2010 season, Walsh's young club made a remarkable turnaround mid-season, overcoming a two-game deficit in the league standings over the final weeks to capture a share of its 13th straight Big Ten title.

-With the impressive end to the season, Walsh and her charges captured the program's 12th-straight Big Ten Championship, tying a record for most consecutive women's Big Ten titles won held by the Michigan swimming & diving program.
+With the impressive end to the season, Walsh and her charges captured the program's 12th-straight Big Ten Championship.
 By winning the Big Ten, the Nittany Lions continued their string of NCAA Tournament berths, making their 15th-straight appearance in the 64-team field in 2009.
 For the second time in three years, Penn State hosted the first and second rounds of tournament play.

 Walsh continued her success from the 2007 campaign into a 16-8-0 record that saw Penn State capture its 11th-straight Big Ten Championship and the 2008 Big Ten Tournament crown.